thisismyrobot/loaduck/README.md

 Borrowed from https://github.com/samratashok/nishang - that file remains GPL licensed.

-Small modifications have been made to reduce the final script size - see https://github.com/thisismyrobot/loaduck/compare/4bd150a...master#diff-d36e9afee0b578300581569656ccd2da for those changes.
+Modifications have been made to reduce the final script size - see https://github.com/thisismyrobot/loaduck/compare/4bd150a...master#diff-d36e9afee0b578300581569656ccd2da for those changes.